Brookies combine a fudgy brownie base and a soft chocolate chip cookie layer in one thick, gooey bar that’s packed with chocolate and always a hit.

 Serving Ideas for Brookie Bars

-- With a cold drink: A glass of milk or iced coffee balances the rich flavors.
+- Milk or coffee pairing – A cold glass of milk or iced coffee balances the chocolate.

 Recipe Questions